University campus in New Jersey

 6. 6Join cybersecurity clubs: Many community colleges have CTF teams and cybersecurity clubs that build practical skills Community college tuition averaging $7,618/year versus $19,974 at NJIT means transfer students save approximately $24,000 over two years while earning valuable certifications alongside their degree.

-Why Study Cybersecurity in New Jersey?
+Why Pursue a Cybersecurity Degree in New Jersey?

 Industry & Workforce